InTheBottle/BottleRim/README.md

 2. This list comes with a preconfigured Community Shaders setup, but feel free to press the "End" key and play around with things.

 3. Check the "Optionals" separator in Mo2 to activate Framegen or camera headbob if you'd like.

-4. Open the MCM, select Bathing in Skyrim and choose to either enable or leave it disabled.

 ### Antivirus Exceptions
 - Add exceptions in Windows Defender for the BottleRim folder and `ModOrganizer.exe` to avoid crashes.